ank247/BlockChain/README.md

 Principles:

     1. Longest chain of blocks are acceptable.
     2. #Creation:The node finding best and soonest Proof-of-Work, i.e, honest node, transfers block with hashes to every node.
 The nodes accept it only with no blocks are spent(doubly signed).
     3. #Acceptance:The other node on getting PoW for the block passing through it, add an extra block to the chain with hash generated using hashes from the previous block w.r.t it.
     4. #Rejection:If any block in the chain found not validating PoW, the complete chain is rejected.
-    5. Throughout the process, there could be more than a chain running throughout the nodes.
-If 2nd time PoW is found, it follows the same procedure of distributing the blockchain.
+    5. #Tie:Throughout the process, there could be more than a chain running throughout the nodes.
+If 2nd time PoW is found,the 'Tie' among multiple break and it follows longer chain out of existing.
     6. The new blockchain must not be passing by all the nodes again.
+The nodes not getting the chain raise request for the chain.